Edward Northey (British Army officer): Governor of the British East Africa Protectorate

 At the war's end Northey was appointed Governor of the British East Africa Protectorate, which became known as Kenya in 1920.

 On 16 October 1919 The Times newspaper reported that Sir Edward Northey had met with an accident, while playing polo, which required the removal of his right eye.
 The accident occurred in British East Africa.

 In 1919, Northey issued a circular which instructed government officials to coerce African labour to work on European-owned farms and estates, despite earlier Colonial Office objections to this plan.
 The scandal generated by the Northey proposal caused the Colonial Office to make clear in 1921 that compulsory paid labour by local Africans could only be used on government projects, not to direct labour to European estates, and then only if absolutely necessary and with Colonial Office approval.

 In 1922, Northey was transferred to the lesser post of High Commissioner of Zanzibar, and was elevated to Knight Grand Cross of the Order of St Michael and St George the same year.
 He returned to Britain in 1924 to return to military service.

 Late career

-On his return, Northey was placed in command of the 43rd (Wessex) Infantry Division, a Territorial Army formation.
+On his return, Northey was placed in command of the 43rd (Wessex) Infantry Division, a Territorial Army (TA) formation, on 3 September 1924, taking over from Major General Louis Bols.
 This responsibility was shared with command of the South West Area of Britain, and Northey performed both duties until his retirement from military service in October 1926.